Mass octupole and current quadrupole corrections to gravitational wave emission from close hyperbolic encounters: Conclusions

 Among the exciting new research made possible by the detection of GWs, GW bursts from close hyperbolic encounters (CHEs), in particular, have the possibility to lead to new insights into the dynamics of tightly bound BH clusters.
 The detection of burst events could also be used to probe the BH populations.
 It is, therefore, important that the GW waveforms are characterised, since these are likely to be detected in future generations of GW detectors and are far less well-studied when compared to GWs produced by merger events.

-In this work, we studied GWs from CHEs within the linearised theory and derived both the leading-order and next-to-leading-order contributions to the multipole expansion in the Newtonian approximation.
-Finding the next-to-leading order corrections is a novel result that is important in order to understand the features of the waveforms that are likely to be found in the near future.
+In this work, we studied GWs from CHEs and derived both the mass octupole and current quadrupole radiation.
+Specifically, the calculation of GW power and total energy emitted represents a novel result crucial for understanding the features of waveforms likely to be observed in the near future.

-First, we reviewed the theory concerning the CHEs and then discussed the contribution of the lowest order term in the expansion, the mass quadrupole.
-Afterwards, we delved into the subsequent terms, namely the mass octupole and the quadrupole current radiation.
-We derived the expression for the power emitted at each different order, and then, integrating over the orbit, we found the total energy emitted at each order, both in the time and frequency domains.
-Finally, we found specific configurations of hyperbolic systems (low $R$, high $e$), where the next-to-leading order correction could be important and should be taken into account when analysing burst events, something which will be definitely important with next-generation GW detectors.
+We began by revisiting the calculation of the mass quadrupole, extending it to the next-to-leading order, which aligns with the order of the mass octupole and current quadrupole contributions.
+Subsequently, we delved into the radiation from the mass octupole and current quadrupole.
+This involved deriving expressions for the emitted power and integrating over the orbit to determine the total energy emitted in both the time and frequency domains.
+We then compared these results with those from the mass quadrupole contribution by examining their ratio.

+Finally, we identified specific configurations of hyperbolic systems characterized by low values of $R$, low $\eta$, and high $e$, where the next-to-leading order correction could be significant in searches for CHE events.
+This underscores the importance of accounting for such corrections in the analysis of burst events, especially as we anticipate detecting such events with high waveform accuracy using next-generation GW detectors.